Recommendations For Trailer Frame Painting

 Something Unique

 While looking around, I found this little spray can of epoxy primer from Spray Max.
 See the images below.
-It’s like a rattle can, but you have to activate it from the bottom.
+It functions like a rattle can, but you have to activate it from the bottom.
 Activation mixes the 2 parts inside, then shake well and spray.
 While I don’t know the quality, it looks really convenient for smaller projects.
 No sprayer clean-up.

 For more information, visit the Spray Max website.